ahebrank/wufoo_shortcode/README.md

-# Wufoo shorttags in EE
+# Wufoo shortcode in EE

 This is an attempt to let clients embed Wufoo forms into their pages with the Wufoo-provide WP shortcode in e.g., a wysiwyg field: